jhpyle/charts/README.md

   `false`.
 * `maxBodySize`: default is `16m`.
 The NGINX Ingress Controller will reject POST requests with a body size larger than this amount.
 * `multiNodeDeployment`: default is `true`.
-Set this to false if you are deploying to a single node cluster. *IMPORTANT!* By doing so you are eliminating a lot of the benefit to deploying on kubernetes, therefore this should only be used when proving out technologies and testing the deployment
+Set this to `false` if you are deploying to a single node cluster.
+Note that if you deploy **docassemble** on a single node cluster, you are eliminating a lot of the benefit to deploying on Kubernetes, so only set `multiNodeDeployment` to `true` if you know what you are doing.
+The backend server and each application server require at least 2GB of RAM, so if you do deploy on a single node, make sure your node has plenty of resources.

 If you want to install a new version, first update your repository cache by running: